kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 So, for this example, we'll use some constraints to maximise our mastery experience on the following techniques:

-1. TDD: The code kata must be test-driven
+Constraint #1 is Test Driven Development.
+The code kata must be test-driven

-2. Functional programming, which means:
+Constraint #2 is Functional programming.
+Which means:
 	- No mutation
 	- Only pure functions
 	- The "var" keyword is not allowed!